jfthuong/photo-organizer/README.md

 Currently, only the facial identification is being implemented (using FaceNet).

-You can try the app stored in streamlit.
+You can try the app of Facial Identification from Streamlit: https://share.streamlit.io/jfthuong/photo-organizer/main/app_facial_recognition.py

 ## References